 Uninsured insurance pays for damage to your vehicle and for your personal injury claim in the event the at fault driver does not have insurance, leaves the scene of the accident and is unidentified, if the vehicle is being used by someone other than the owner without the owner’s permission or is stolen.
 Some states like neighboring New Hampshire do not require automobile insurance so this insurance coverage may come into play if you are in a wreck with a vehicle from a state that does not require insurance.

 Underinsured insurance pays if the at fault driver does not have enough liability insurance coverage to fully compensate you for your property damage or personal injury claim.
 While Maine requires a minimum of $50,000.00/$100,000.00 in personal injury coverage and $25,000.00 in property damage coverage, some states require less.
 Here in Vacationland, the odds are good that you might get into a wreck with a driver from a state with less minimum insurance requirements.
 Motorcycles do not have seatbelts, airbags, and cages, so injuries in motorcycle wrecks are more severe and the cost of medical bills and the amount of lost wages while recovering are much higher.
+Unfortunately, Maine allows an offset from the liability insurance against your underinsured coverage.
+For example, if the car that hits you has the minimum of $50,000 and you only have $50,000 in underinsured, you won’t collect anything from your own insurance.
+However, if you had $100,000 in underinsured coverage on your motorcycle, you would get the $50,000 in liability and $50,000 from your motorcycle insurance.
 Protect yourself and your family by having higher than minimum liability limits so you can buy higher uninsured/underinsured insurance before a wreck occurs.
 We recommend that every rider have at least $100,000.00 in uninsured/underinsured insurance on their bikes and every vehicle in the household.
 And, if you can afford it, we strongly encourage a minimum of $250,000.00 of uninsured/underinsured insurance on each vehicle.

 THE MOST IMPORTANT PIECE OF LEGAL ADVICE THAT I CAN GIVE ANYONE THAT RIDES IS TO HAVE MORE THAN THE MINIMUM AMOUNT OF UNINSURED/UNDERINSURED INSURANCE ON THEIR BIKE AND EVERY VEHICLE IN YOUR HOUSEHOLD.